 What agreement there was in today’s models, was for east winds, but nothing strong.
 As we set off, the sea state was benign, thirty minutes later there were rampant white horses.
 We ducked in close to shore to gain shelter from the high cliffs.
 Behind us, a bubble of rain had formed over the peaks; hopefully there would only be rain and no lightning.
 Even so, there was the chance of squally winds.

-Sculptured by nature, the rock formations in the towering cliffs were a feast for the eyes and allowed us to indulge in some pareidelia – there was a huge number of faces to spot.
+Sculptured by nature, the rock formations in the towering cliffs along the north west coast of Mallorca were a feast for the eyes.
+We indulged in some pareidelia – there was a huge number of faces to spot.
 There were stunning looking anchorages that we’d have liked to visit; long clefts cut into the high rocks with clear water and sandy bottoms.
 However the coming winds would make them uncomfortable.

 The cliffs however, did odd things to the wind – you’d have got dizzy watching the wind direction indicator as it spun around.
 It would seem to settle to an angle favourable to sail, we’d think about it, then just as we moved into action, it spun around as another squall passed, delivering katabatic gusts occasionally reaching F8 (35kts) strength.
 With sleep starved heads, we decided on discretion over valour: better a few litres of diesel burnt than risk a costly rip to the sails.

 The sea was odd too – bands of white horses, followed by calm patches, then a stretch of little peaky chop.
-At Cape Formentor, we found calm water before turning the headland into a bouncy sea.
+At Cape Formentor, on the north west tip of Mallorca, we found calm water before turning the headland into a bouncy sea.
 Once more we tussled with sail over engine: the latter won out.
 As we headed farther down the east side of Cape Formentor, the wind fizzled out again.

 Where Shall we Anchor?